wavefrontHQ/docs/pages/doc/proxies_installing.md

 - Operating system and JRE - Wavefront proxy is a Java application and can run on operating systems supported by Java.
 Java 8, 9, 10 or 11 is required.
 See the requirements in the [Wavefront Proxy README file](https://github.com/wavefrontHQ/wavefront-proxy#requirements).
 - Other - Maven

 {% include note.html content="The proxy uses disk space only for queue and buffering of metrics.
 The size of the buffer depends on the metrics size and the number of data points received and sent by the proxy.
-The **Wavefront Service and Proxy Data** dashboard in the **Wavefront Usage** integration has several charts that allow you to examine proxy backlog size and related metrics.
+The proxy dashboards and the **Wavefront Service and Proxy Data** dashboard have several charts that allow you to examine proxy backlog size and related metrics.
 See [Monitoring Proxies](monitoring_proxies.html)." %}

 <a name="single"></a>

 ## Install a Proxy

 Many users install a proxy when they set up an integration.
-You can also install a proxy from the UI or perform a scripted installation.
+You can also install a proxy from the UI or perform a scripted installation manually.

 {% include note.html content="In development, many customers use only one proxy that receives data from many applications and sends those data to the Wavefront service.
 In production, consider using two proxies behind a load balancer.
 See [Proxy Deployment Options](proxies.html#proxy-deployment-options)." %}